Components of the Training Program

 CAPS plays an integral role in Stanford’s commitment to providing a supportive and educational environment by providing high quality, confidential care for students who experience a range of personal, academic, and psychological problems.
 The internship program provides comprehensive training with initial consultations, intakes, day call, crisis intervention, risk assessment, management, and safety planning, brief individual counseling, consultation, case management, groups, workshops, and outreach programming with a social justice focus, and working with a diverse and gifted student population.
 Interns work as part of a multidisciplinary staff.

-Interns are responsible for managing up to 22 hours of direct clinical work per week.
+Interns are responsible for managing up to 20 hours of direct clinical work per week.
 Interns conduct Initial Consults & Intakes and assess the appropriateness of the student’s presenting problem to a brief treatment model versus open ended therapy or referrals to other resources.
 Interns also provide Brief Therapy, Groups, Workshops, Consultations, and Outreach.
 Interns have the opportunity to provide open ended therapy for the year with up to two students.
-Interns conduct CAPS Connect appointments after initially shadowing current staff for these brief initial screening appointments.
 During the course of the training year, interns discuss treatment planning in supervision and gain greater experience and competence in their clinical assessment and interventions.
 This may include consultation with psychiatrists, referring students off campus for open-ended therapy and collaborations with other staff on and off campus regarding student mental health care.
 Depending on the epidemiological situation and public health safety guidelines, some or all of these activities may occur virtually through the use of telehealth.

 Interns provide a weekly 4.5 hour shift of Day Call crisis service.
 During day call, interns may meet with students, professors, Resident Advisors, Resident Fellows or Resident Directors to consult, triage, or assess students for safety issues.
 Interns consult with staff if a student presents in crisis with potential as a danger to self or others, gravely disabled, or other safety concerns related to abuse.
 Interns may take phone calls and provide Referrals and Phone Consultation and Triage.
 In the case of a crisis involving potential harm to self or others, interns consult with a senior staff back-up.
 By the end of the year, interns gain experience with crisis assessment, management, and intervention.
 In addition, interns may join staff in speaking to various academic departments or resident halls when critical incidents arise.